What is Tiktok?

 Below is an example of what the authorization process looks like on the app:

-On TikTok, every video on the for you page has hashtags, a caption, and a soundtrack they use at the bottom.
-As well as like, share, and follow options on the left.
-The design of the page is very simple, yet clever — it has everything to make app users be up to date with new content and engaged.
+On TikTok, every video on the For You page has hashtags, a caption, and a soundtrack they use at the bottom.
+As well as the like, share, and follow options on the left.
+The design of the page is very simple yet clever — it has everything to keep app users up to date with new content and engaged.

 Video Uploading and Editing: filters and effects